Soybean harvest strategy for securing MFP payment

 Consider submitting your production evidence to your crop insurance agent as soon as soybean harvest is complete.
 This could provide a "second set of eyes" for determining the Actual Production (Producer’s Share) number for soybeans on that FSA form.
 Most producers will use production evidence from their crop insurance records and note the USDA Risk Management Agency (RMA) as their primary Source of Production Evidence.

 For crop insurance purposes, keep your actual production separate by farms in a section or "optional units."
 Using the same production evidence for both FSA and RMA purposes should reduce reporting errors since production evidence is subject to spot check by both USDA agencies.

 This strategy could then trigger that first MFP payment on soybeans much quicker than waiting to compile both corn and soybean production after harvest is complete for both crops.
 Since your crop insurance agent already has your soybean production evidence, the potential for a Revenue Protection crop insurance indemnity claim could also be determined.
 Remember, the 2018 spring projected price for soybeans was $10.16 per bushel.
 The harvest price will be known by November 1 and multiplied times actual production to determine a potential indemnity payment.
 For income tax purposes, an MFP payment, and usually a crop insurance indemnity payment, are taxable in the year proceeds are received.

-For more details on these programs, along with information on how to apply, see USDA’s Trade Retaliation Mitigation website.
+For more details on these programs, see USDA’s Trade Retaliation Mitigation website.